How the world’s countries provide public media

 The private radio and TV broadcasters at national level are large groups of companies, some of them international (like Mediaset, Prisa and El Mundo), Spanish publishing companies (like Vocento and Godó), and the Catholic Church.
 They are mainly financed by advertising revenue.

-The complete article in Spanish can be read here.external link
+The complete article in Spanish can be read hereexternal link.

 Tunisia: risks of corruption and abuse